Tax Credit Offered for Students

 Satisfactory progress in all parts of the program curriculum requires a minimum grade of 75%.

 The CCNA program requires 336 hours of theory plus 264 hours of clinical instruction.
-Students satisfactorily completing this course of instruction will have the skills to use and/or monitor standard medical equipment, but basic computer literacy is not required to complete the program.
+Students satisfactorily completing this course of instruction will have the skills to use and/or monitor standard medical equipment.

 BAS Principal Summit Presentation 2011-2012